 The Emergency Medical Services Programs of the College provide educational and training programs for emergency care units, industrial safety, and governmental agencies.
 In addition, other academic, vocational and technical courses are offered.
 The Emergency Medical Services offerings include, but are not limited to, the following:

-• Emergency Medical Service training designed to train people to become state certified as Emergency Medical Technicians from the basic through the paramedic level.
+- Emergency Medical Service training is designed to train people to become state certified as Emergency Medical Technicians from the basic through the paramedic level.
 Medical Responder and First Responder are also offered.
 Continuing Education and American Heart Association classes such as Advanced Cardiac Life Support and Pediatric Advanced Life Support are offered.

-• CPR and first aid courses are offered to train students to provide immediate aid to victims of accidents and sudden illness.
+- CPR and first aid courses are offered to train students to provide immediate aid to victims of accidents and sudden illness.
 Many classes are offered on site at businesses, industries and government agencies.

 Law Enforcement & Corrections Training Programs

 Law Enforcement and Corrections Training is designed to meet the needs of state, county, city, and other law enforcement and correction agencies through a combination of required training for certification and in-service training to maintain and upgrade skills.
 The following in-service training opportunities are available: Firearm Re-Qualification, Officer Survival, Cultural Diversity, Detention Officer Certification, Basic Radar Operator, Straight Baton, State mandated topics and others.
-Official registration takes place the first day of the class.
+Official registration takes place on the first day of the class.
 Walk-in registration will be allowed only if space is available.
 Pre-registration is required for most classes.

 Human Resources Development